pypm/home/docs/studies/bc20210824/index.md

 Island | - | +7% / day | +9% / day | +9% / day | +7% / day
 Northern | - | +14% / day | +15% / day | +14% / day | +10% / day

-The growth rates are consistent from week to week, except for the reduction in Interior, which also affects the overall growth.
+The growth rates are roughly consistent from week to week, except for the significant reduction in Interior, which also affects the overall growth.
 Growth appears to be sustained in the other regions.
+The low case rates in Northern and Vancouver Island HA leads to larger variance of the growth rate estimators.

-If that continues, then the growth rate for the province will return to 7-8%/day when the other regions start to produce the most cases.
+If the growth continues in each HA, then the growth rate for the province will return to 7-8%/day once the other regions start to produce the most cases.
-With growing immunity, the model predicts decling growth rates of about 0.3%/day per week.
+With growing immunity, the model predicts decling growth rates of about 0.3%/day per week for constant transmission rates.

 ## Hospitalization projections